Bloom-Byte/meeting_calendar/README.md

 - To book a session on the calendar page, you should click on the date you want to book a session for.
 On clicking the date, the calendar switches to the view where you can select the time slot(s) you want to book.

 - In the time slot view, you can see the unavailable time slots for that day.
 They are highlighted in red. you can only book a session for a time slot that is available.
+You can also see the time slots that are already booked by you.

 - The time slots are in durations of 5 minutes.